Ultra X England

 Pillow

-Sleeping pad or similar
+Running mat or similar

 Insect repellent

-Sunscreen (minimum SPF 30, though 50+ is recommended)
+Sunscreen (minimum SPF 30 although 50+ is recommended)

 Portable charger for watch/phone (no electricity access during the race)

-Shoes for the finish line (flip-flops or similar)
+Finish line shoes (flip-flops or similar)

 If you wish to become a volunteer, you can click on this link.